oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 brew install int128/kubelogin/kubelogin
 ```

-- Now let’s try to test the first part of the AuthN flow. un the following command.
+- Now let's try to test the first part of the AuthN flow. un the following command.
 (Be sure to replace the `oidc-issuer-url` and `oidc-client-id` with your values.):

 ```sh
 kubectl oidc-login setup --oidc-issuer-url=https://nico.okta.com/oauth2/auscierlvzfBoWkKC2p7 --oidc-client-id=0oacieu408ExEjXwu2p7